 From the time that you learn your Boxer is pregnant to several weeks after the birthing of the pups, your dog will need special care.

-Her increased appetite after week 6 will be the most obvious sign and the one that you will need to tend to.
+- Her increased appetite after week 6 will be the most obvious sign and the one that you will need to tend to.
 A Boxer in this state will normally eat about 3 times the amount she normally does.
-Although she will be eating more in the last 3 weeks, be sure to spread out meals (3 to 5 times per day) so that bloat
+Although she will be eating more in the last 3 weeks, be sure to spread out meals (3 to 5 times per day) so that bloat does not occur.

 Knowing it is Time